goxul/goxul.github.io/_posts/2020-3-16-My-GATE-prep-pt1.md

 As soon as I started the paper, I realised that I had no proper strategy on how to attempt the paper.
 Why?
 Because I had hardly given any mock tests to form a strategy.
 Anyway, I started with the aptitude section and gave it some 15 minutes, and still wasn't able to solve all of it.
 Then I moved directly to the 2 mark section and started solving stuff, and post that, it's all a blur to me honestly.
 The only thing that I remember is I was stuck looking at simple, basic questions and thinking to myself "Surely GATE won't ask such simple questions.
 There _has_ to be a twist in this somwewhere.", which turned to be horribly untrue.

 ### Takeaway 2: Go in without ANY presumptions about the paper.
 Don't expect the 2 mark questions to be difficult, don't expect the 1 mark questions to be easy.
 Just don't have any expectations - take the questions at face value and solve them.
+And for the love of God, don't ignore aptitude at any cost.
+It can make or break your exam.

 As soon as I left the exam hall, I knew that I had screwed up.
 I thought the paper was difficult, and when I came out and checked Facebook, people were discussing how easy the paper was.
 And as expected, my result was bad -  I had scored 44 marks, with rank of 4434.